Borrin Foundation Justice Fellowship

 - A general ‘in-house legal position’ at a host organisation.

-- General legal practice.
+- General legal practice or providing services.

 - Enrolment for degree or non-degree study at academic institutions, including dissertation research.